raymondtay/LearningHaskell/src/HaskellBook/Ch18/README.md

 arrangement, so composition "just worked" and that this was true was guaranteed by the laws of those typeclasses.

+## Instances

+Even if you don't understand the intuition behind the `Monad` class, you can still create instances of it by just seeing where the types lead you.
+You may be surprised to find that this actually gets you a long way towards understanding the intuition, at the very least, it will give you some concrete examples to play with as you read more about the `Monad` class in general.
+The first few examples are from the stadnard `Prelude`; the remain examples are from the `transformers` package.

 # Monadic Composition

 How does one actually compose monads?
 First of all, can it actually be done?